 - Back up the current database using the JSS Database Utility.
 For more information, see Backing Up the Database. - 2.
-Back up custom reports. - If you used the JSS Installer to install the JSS, custom reports are located in /Library/JSS/Tomcat/webapps/ROOT/WEB-INF/reporting/. - If you did not use the JSS Installer to install the JSS, custom reports are located in /Library/Tomcat/webapps/R00T/WEB-INF/reporting/. - 3.
-Copy the most current version of the JSS Installer for Mac (JSS Installer.pkg) to the server. - 4.
+Copy the most current version of the JSS Installer for Mac (JSS Installer.pkg) to the server. - 3.
 Double-click the installer and follow the onscreen instructions to complete the upgrade.